 6. I have exceptionally long fingers and toes.
 Kind of like a monkey.

-16. I make no apologies for it.
+16. I think honesty is always preferable, so I make no apologies for it.

 17. I cannot stand butt kissing.
 I could never work in any profession that required me to suck up to people.